SpaghetMeNot/uvfactory/docs/create_uvs.md

 ### Seams

 !!! info "Island Project & Island Unwrap only"
-Control where seam edges are that define UV islands.
+Control where seam edges are to define UV islands.

 - **Edge Angle.** Edges that have a greater angle than that specified will be used as seams.
 Setting this to 360 or above will effectively disable seams by edge angle.
 - **Sharp Edges.** Edges marked as sharp will be used as UV seams.